 And in April 2017, Pitchford took to Twitter to post a picture of himself wearing a motion capture suit with the caption “Doing a shoot...
 I may or may not be a psycho bandit in a video game we may or may not be working on.
 Also, happy Bulletstorm launch day!”

 Given that Psychos are a Borderlands enemy we’d say this tweet can be read with a fairly large nudge and wink.

 Doing a shoot...
 I may or may not be a psycho bandit in a video game we may or may not be working on.
 Also, happy Bulletstorm launch day! pic.twitter.com/5X9ZzC6kdJApril 7, 2017

 Before all of this Pitchford took to the stage during Epic Games’ Unreal presentation at GDC in March 2017, where he showed off new rendering tech that “may be used in a future Gearbox game.”
 He explicitly said the footage shown was not from a video game but what was shown was highly reminiscent of Borderlands.

 He also revealed that this new tech is capable of simulating different physics depending on a planet’s properties.
 Specifically he said “there might be different physics and the sun and the moons might be in different positions than what we’re used to on Pandora.”

-	If Borderlands 3 is in the works, however, there are likely to be some changes from the first two titles.
-The first difference will be that writer, Mikey Neumann, will not be on board as he was unfortunately forced to resign from the project due to health complications.
+Borderlands regular Mikey Neumann won't be writing on the new game, as he was unfortunately forced to resign from the project due to health complications.
 The lead writer on Borderlands 2, Anthony Burch, has also since left the company.
 There’s been no hint with regards to who’ll be taking up the pen after their departures.